 National Work From Home Day

 National Work From Home Day is a holiday that’s observed annually on May 17th.
-This is a holiday that has caused a bit of confusion over the past few years but is actually pretty easy to celebrate.
-It’s a day that encourages employers to give workers that ordinarily have to come to the job site a chance to work from home.
+This holiday has caused a bit of confusion over the past few years but is actually pretty easy to celebrate.
+It’s a day that encourages employers to allow workers who ordinarily have to come to the job site a chance to work from home.

 That’s all there is to it.
-No, it’s not a holiday that celebrates freelance workers, who may already work from home, or remote workers, who work all the time at home.
-Of course, those workers aren’t forbidden from observing this holiday, it’s just that they have their own holidays that celebrate what they do.
+No, it’s not a holiday that celebrates freelance workers, who may already work from home, or remote workers, who work from home all the time.
+Of course, these workers aren’t forbidden from observing this holiday; it’s just that they have their own holidays that celebrate what they do.
 Namely, National Freelancers Day (observed in June) and Remote Employee Appreciation Day (observed in September).

 Who invented this holiday, when did they invent it, and why did they invent it?
-Well, all of those are questions that we asked ourselves when we first began to research this holiday.
+Well, these are questions that we asked ourselves when we first began to research this holiday.
 And we spent a considerable amount of time trying to find the answers to those questions.

 At first, we thought it was created by a worker who wanted a day away from the office, but we were unable to verify that information.
 It appears that this holiday isn’t well documented.
 What we do know is that it began sometime in the early 2010s and has been observed ever since.